-Soda-lime-silica float glass materials with sight glass quality are ideal for all applications that don't require the highest quality surfaces or a high flatness and material purity.
+Soda-lime-silica float glass materials with sight glass quality are ideal for all use cases that don't require the highest quality surfaces, a high flatness, or material purity.
 The glass consists of about 71 % silica.
-To lower glass-transition temperature, sodium carbonate ("soda") is added, increasing the glass's water-solubility.
+Sodium carbonate ("soda") is added to lower the glass transition temperature, increasing the glass's water solubility.
 Chemical durability is partially gained back by adding calcium oxide ("lime"), magnesium oxide, and aluminum oxide.
-The result is a low-cost glass with a lowered melting temperature, which can efficiently be processed and is suitable for all commercial applications with moderate requirements.
+The result is a low-cost glass with a lowered melting temperature that can be efficiently processed and is suitable for all commercial uses with moderate requirements.

-However, this type of soda-lime-silica glass material does not achieve our iron-reduced selected float glass's excellent surface quality and flatness, and its physical purity is not as high.
-For example, a slight grey haze can become visible under intense inspection light with soda-lime glass with sight glass quality.
+However, this silica glass material does not achieve our iron-reduced selected float glass's excellent surface quality and flatness, and its physical purity is not as high.
+For example, a slight grey haze can become visible under intense inspection light with sight glass grade soda-lime glass.
 However, this effect is not perceived under normal lighting conditions and has almost no impact on the transmission.
 About 90 % of visible light is still transmitted, only 1 % less than our selected float glass materials offer.

-Our low-cost soda-lime sight glass has the ideal properties for less sophisticated applications like glass covers, simple front windows, sight glasses, or protection glasses.
-It is a low-cost material used for all non-optics applications that do not need a high chemical or heat resistance and do not require withstanding an increased operating temperature.
+Our soda-lime sight glass has the ideal properties for less sophisticated applications like glass covers, simple front windows, sight glasses, or protection glasses.
+It is a low-cost material used for all non-optical applications that do not need high chemical or heat resistance and do not require withstanding an increased operating temperature.

 Due to soda-lime glass materials' properties, we don't recommend using them at a high thermal load or in harsh chemical environments.
-If you are searching for a glass type with excellent chemical properties and increased temperature resistance, please look at our borosilicate glass datasheet.
+If you are searching for a glass type with excellent chemical properties and increased heat resistance, please look at our borosilicate glass datasheet.